Opinion | Putin should know: Rain hell on Ukraine and it still may not fall

 This went on for months, despite protests from world leaders.
 When Grozny was down to its last 40,000 or so occupants, Putin’s forces offered safe passage out of the city.
 He then attacked the refugees as they left.

 As day drags into hellish day of Putin’s war against Ukraine, the murderer in Moscow appears to be reliving his Grozny experience.
 Rain enough destruction onto the heads of innocent civilians, burn up enough mothers and children, maim enough old men, and eventually a city will fall.
 By the time Putin was finished with Grozny, it was, according to the United Nations, the “most destroyed city on Earth.”
-He may have considered that an honor.
+He might have considered that an honor.
 It certainly was not an impediment to his world standing.

 But a Russian leader, of all people, should know that there is more than one way for a siege to end.
 Roughly a day’s drive to the north from Grozny is the Russian city of Volgograd, known during World War II as Stalingrad.
 The name of the city made it particularly attractive to Germany’s Adolf Hitler, who liked the idea of capturing a place named for his Soviet nemesis.
 Hitler sent hundreds of thousands of troops and hundreds of warplanes to turn Stalingrad into a pile of rubble.

 Meanwhile, far to the north, another vast German army had already besieged the city of Leningrad (known before and after as St. Petersburg).
-Some 600,000 trapped citizens died in a single year of the siege, not only from bombs and bullets, but also from illness, starvation and exposure.
+Some 600,000 trapped citizens died in a single year of the siege, not only from bombs and bullets but also from illness, starvation and exposure.
 People ate wallpaper paste and weeds to survive.
 The city police force created a special unit to crack down on cannibalism.

 Nearly 900 days was not enough to break the will of the Russians in Leningrad, nor did massive advantages in troops and bombs give the Nazis victory at Stalingrad.
 Hitler spared no brutality, no monstrosity, in his determination to destroy both cities and their inhabitants.
 But the story ended with the Soviets in Berlin and Hitler dead in his bunker.